 Health care in Australia

-New Zealand citizens living in Australia are entitled to subsidised health care (Medicare) under the reciprocal health care agreement between New Zealand and Australia.
+New Zealand citizens living in Australia may be entitled to limited subsidised health care (Medicare) under the reciprocal health care agreement between New Zealand and Australia.
 Cover starts the day you arrive in Australia.
 What’s covered?

 Studying in Australia